Why advertising Mark?

 So we tried to make the biggest splash by putting a lot of our minuscule clients on 48 sheet posters; Slumberdown Duvets, Luncheon Vouchers, The National Railway Museum, Greenpeace, etc, etc, all got 48 sheet campaigns.

-It was bloody tough, we paid ourselves a pittance and we were very close to the wire in our 3rd year I remember.
+It was bloody tough, we paid ourselves a pittance and in our third year I remember we were very close to the wire.

 Yes, but most importantly we hired nobodies that wanted to be somebodies.